-- You will need to register for a minimum of 12 credits to be a full-time student, while the maximum number of credits you can take in your first semester is 18. - A typical course load is 15-17 credits (most courses are each 3 or 4 credit hours), meaning you should register for 4 or 5 courses in your first semester. - You can only register for courses numbered below 100, unless given permission by a department or professor. - In June you will receive a short onboarding survey from the Office of Registration and Academic Services.
-Please be sure to complete this survey as it provides information critical to assigning your academic advisor. - The Office of Registration and Academic Services has created a website for first- year students that includes step-by-step videos and Frequently Asked Questions about registration. - The Office of Registration and Academic Services will email you in June to confirm the day and time in July registration will open for you.
+- You will need to register for a minimum of 12 credits to be a full-time student, while the maximum number of credits you can take in your first semester is 18. - A typical course load is 15-17 credits (most courses are each 3 or 4 credit hours), meaning you should register for 4 or 5 courses in your first semester. - You can only register for courses numbered below 100, unless given permission by a department or professor. - In June you will receive a short onboarding survey from the Office of Registration and Academic Services. - The Office of Registration and Academic Services has created a website for first- year students that includes step-by-step videos and Frequently Asked Questions about registration. - The Office of Registration and Academic Services will email you in June to confirm the day and time in July registration will open for you.
 It is important that you complete your course registration process during the assigned dates.
 Use the following instructions to ensure you are prepared for that process!